rentry/rentry.github.io/_posts/2021-04-10-developing-film-with-coffee.md

 - Though it was the first time I've used one, the film changing bag worked great.
 I thought I would need a few times to get the hang of it, but I didn't have any issues, and loaded the film into the tank in just a couple of minutes.

 ![Photo development tank, beakers, bottles, and measuring spoons]({{ '/assets/images/caffenol-10.JPG' | relative_url }})
+<figcaption>Paterson tank and other equipment in my basement</figcaption>

 ### The not-so-good stuff
 - I accidentally scratched the negatives when using the squeegee to try to eliminate water marks.